-CMS Board Policy (JLC) and NC law require that all students entering public schools for the first time have a health assessment (physical assessment).
+CMS Board Policy (S-HEAL) and NC law require that all students entering public schools for the first time have a health assessment (physical assessment).
 State law requires that the health assessment shall be administered no more than 12 months before the date of school entry.
 The law also provides that:

 - A completed health assessment transmittal form must be presented to the principal on or before the child's first day of attendance.
-This required form can be found at goo.gl/ZGLjGX - Principals have both the authority and the responsibility to exclude children who have not had an assessment by the deadline

-Health assessments must include a medical history and physical examination with screening for vision and hearing.
-The health assessment must be conducted by a physician licensed to practice medicine, a physician's assistant as defined in General Statute 90-18, a certified nurse practitioner or a public health nurse meeting the North Carolina Division of Health Services' Standards for Early Periodic Screening, Diagnosis and Treatment.
+This required form can be found at goo.gl/ZGLjGX - Principals have both the authority and the responsibility to exclude children who have not had an assessment by the deadline must be conducted by a physician licensed to practice medicine, a physician's assistant as defined in General Statute 90-18, a certified nurse practitioner or a public health nurse meeting the North Carolina Division of Health Services' Standards for Early Periodic Screening, Diagnosis and Treatment.
 Results must be submitted to the school principal on forms provided by the North Carolina Department of Health and Human Services, which can be found at goo.gl/ZGLjGX.